 Junior membership is offered to anyone under the age of 18 who is an immediate family member of an American Legion Member or a deceased veteran.

 These members demonstrate their "I'm All In" commitment to the Auxiliary by paying their dues for life.
 They never have to worry about paying their annual dues, losing their continuous years of service, or facing a dues increase.
 This is a group of distinction, and you can apply once your dues are paid in the current year.

 * The membership year runs from Jan.
 1 - Dec.
 31. The payment of your dues secures your membership for a given year.
 You can pay your dues at any point during the year, but many choose to pay ahead.

-Membership in The American Legion Auxiliary shall be limited to the grandmothers, mothers, sisters, wives, and direct and adopted female descendants of all men and women who were in the Armed Forces of the United States during any of the following periods: April 6, 1917, to November 11, 1918; and any time after December 7, 1941; or who, being citizens of the United States at the time of their entry therein, served on active duty in the Armed Forces of any of the governments associated with the United States during any of said periods, and died in the line of duty or after honorable discharge;
+(2) grandmothers, mothers, sisters, spouses, and direct and adopted female descendants of all men and women who served in either of the following periods: April 6, 1917, to November 11, 1918 and any time after December 7, 1941 who, being a citizen of the United States at the time of their entry therein served on active duty in the Armed Forces of any of the governments associated with the United States during either eligibility periods and died in the line of duty or after honorable discharge;

 If a request for membership is based on a family member who is living, that person must be a member of The American Legion.

 Individuals eligible for membership through a veteran who, now deceased, was not a member of The American Legion must submit the veteran's Proof of wartime service documentation with their application to verify eligibility.

 If the person who provides your eligibility is deceased, acceptable eligibility documents include:

 a.
 DD-214 Discharge Papers (not issued/called this until after the Korean War)